Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to reach your heart.

 If you are feeling depressed, talk with your family and friends.
 Ask your health care provider about getting help from a counselor.

 Continue to take all your medicines for your heart, diabetes, high blood pressure, or any other conditions you have.

 - DO NOT stop taking any medicine without talking with your provider.

 - Your provider may recommend antiplatelet drugs (blood thinners) -- such as aspirin, clopidogrel (Plavix), prasugrel (Effient), or ticagrelor (Brilinta) -- to help keep your artery graft open.

 - If you are taking a blood thinner such as warfarin (Coumadin), you may have extra blood tests to make sure your dose is correct.

 Stay active during your recovery, but start slowly.
-Ask your doctor how active you should be.
+Ask your provider how active you should be.

 - Walking is a good exercise after surgery.
 DO NOT worry about how fast you walk.
 Take it slow.

-- Light household chores, such as setting the table and folding clothes should be okay.
+- Light household chores, such as setting the table and folding clothes should be OK.